 Each year hordes of young London writers look to add their voices to the bitter chorus arising from the capital’s literary scene.
 Publication by a commercial publishing house remains the apex of cultural achievement.
-Here is the unvarnished and unimprovable guide to getting published, by a member of The Fence in long-term employment at a major publishing house.
+Here is the unvarnished and unimprovable guide to getting published, by a member of The Fence in a senior position at a major publishing house.

 You are unlikely to finish your novel.
 If you do, you are not going to get an agent to represent you.
 If you do, you are not going to get a publisher interested in publishing you.
-If you do, you will receive the following email from your would-be publisher:
+If you somehow manage that, you will receive the following email from your would-be publisher:

-‘We love your book, it is redolent of the best of Nabokov and is destined to be a classic cherished and savoured by generations of readers.
-The entire team has fallen in love with the manuscript and are excited and honoured by the prospect of publishing such a luminous novel.
-We would like to offer you £1000 for the manuscript, to be paid in four instalments.’
+‘We love your book, it is redolent of Nabokov; destined to be a classic to be cherished and savoured by generations of readers.
+The entire team has fallen in love with the manuscript and are honoured by the prospect of publishing such a luminous novel.
+We feel that we should offer you £1000 for the manuscript, to be paid in four instalments.’

 It is not news that writers don’t get paid much, but it will feel like news when you see how little the publisher is actually offering you.
 Writers from Stefan Zweig to William Burroughs have artfully sidestepped this problem by being born rich.
 We suggest that you do too.